 I set up this site because I grew up watching Bob Clayton and Jack Narz (I am too young to have seen Hugh Downs as the host of Concentration), and Classic Concentration aired while I was a student at South Dakota State University.
 Even as a preschooler (1969–72) I frequently beat adults at the Concentration home game.
 Since NBC seems to have lost interest in its most popular game show, I offer a proposal for a new show format.
 If NBC ever produces its own Gameshow Marathon, Concentration should definitely be among the games.

-Other Concentration Web sites are maintained by C. Russell Mason, David Johnson and Joe Madigan.
-Joytube and Freeze Tag have browser-based Concentration games for one or two players.
-The Concentration format has been televised in the United Kingdom, Australia and Colombia.
+Other Concentration Web sites are maintained by C. Russell Mason and David Johnson.
+Concentration also has its own wiki.
+Ted O’Hara has a browser-based Concentration game for one or two players.
+The Concentration format has been televised in the United Kingdom, Australia, Germany (as Gewußt-Wo…) and Colombia (as Concéntrese).
 Harold Lohner has created a dingbat font consisting of frequently used Concentration rebus symbols.

 Disclaimer: Concentration is the property of the National Broadcasting Company.
 No challenge to ownership is implied.